rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/k3s-cluster-configuration.md

 Option to change the range of ports that can be used for [NodePort services](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport).
 The default is `30000-32767`.

+#### Truncate Hostnames

+Option to truncate hostnames, for NetBIOS compatibility.
+Although Kubernetes allows hostnames up to 63 characters in length, Windows systems have a hard limit of 15 characters.

+You can only set this field during the initial creation of the cluster.
+You can't enable or disable the limit after cluster creation.

+The default hostname limit for this field is 15 characters.
+Once enabled, you can optionally change the hostname limit to a value less than 15 characters.

 #### TLS Alternate Names

 Add additional hostnames or IPv4/IPv6 addresses as Subject Alternative Names on the server TLS cert.